dam0944/POS-Coffee-NISIT/README.md

 ## Usage

-1. Start the Laravel backend server:
+1. Make sure your backend (Laravel API) is running:
    `php artisan serve`
-2. Start the React frontend:
+2. Start the frontend (React):
    `npm start`
-3. Visit `http://localhost:3000` in your browser.
+3. Open your browser and go to `http://localhost:3000`
-4. Register or log in to begin managing coffee shop operations!
+4. Register or log in to start using Coffee NISIT!

 ---

 ## Contributing

 Contributions are welcome!

 To contribute:
 1. Fork this repository
-2. Create a new branch (`git checkout -b feature/new-feature`)
+2. Create a new branch (`git checkout -b feature/your-feature`)
 3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature/new-feature`)
+4. Push to the branch (`git push origin feature/your-feature`)
 5. Open a Pull Request

 ---